Tallahassee State College: Athletics

 TSC Athletics include men's basketball, women's basketball, baseball, softball, men's cross country, and women's cross country.
 The official mascot is the eagle.
 The school's athletic teams compete in the Panhandle Conference of the Florida College System Activities Association, a body of the National Junior College Athletic Association Region 8.

 Sport dome

 The Lifetime Sports Complex (LSC) opened in 1976.
 It is a 70,000-square-foot (6,500 m2) complex located on the west side of campus.
 The Bill Hebrock Eagledome is one half of the LSC and has been home to TSC Basketball since 1990, when athletics was revitalized.

-Recreation

-The facility houses the Eagle Fitness Center and Recreation Gym.
-There are three full-length basketball courts as well as multipurpose facilities for recreational usage.
-The recreation gym has open informal recreation time for basketball, volleyball, table tennis, and other sports.
-The recreation gym contains cardio and weightlifting equipment as well as group fitness classes.
-This facility is open to students, faculty and staff with a TSC ID.
-Ajax construction removed the Olympic-sized pool and replaced it with an aerobic studio and practice court for basketball.

 Eagledome

 The facility was rededicated on November 4, 2011 to honor Bill Hebrock, a trustee and athletic supporter who recently died.

 The dome contains 812 seats with west side bleacher seats for students and east side chairback seats with a section reserved for boosters.
-The facility was upgraded before the 2011 season with nicer changing rooms for both women's and men's basketball teams, the athletic department weight room, training room and offices for coaches.